SandarbhS/IITIHousekeepingApp/README.md

-IITI Housekeeping App
+# IITI Housekeeping App

 UI Design by Devashish Shukla.

-For IIT Indore Community.
+For use by IIT Indore Community only.

-Firebase is used for database.
+Firebase is used for database interactions.

-Floating Action Button from Github repo.
+Floating Action Button from https://github.com/Scalified/fab.